 The MMO do have an accelerated licensing for dredging.
 If your dredging activity is between 500 and 3,000 cubic metres a campaign, and less than 10,000 cubic metres a year, it may be processed with a 10-working-day consultation.

 Dredging activities need to be assessed for potential impacts on Marine Protected Areas (MPA), the Maintenance Dredging Protocol for England (MDP) seeks to improve this assessment process for licence applications by the production of baseline documents.
 A baseline document should bring together all relevant, readily available, current and historical data on dredging activities.
 This helps authorities assess maintenance dredging activities and identify any likely significant effect, taking into account in-combination effects of dredging proposals.
 It must analyse the potential effects (if any) that dredging activities could have on the features of MPAs.
-View the MDP for Southampton Water.
+View the draft MDP for Southampton Water.

 Together the exemptions orders 2013 and 2011 list 34 activities which may be exempt from requiring a marine licence.